PintoGideon/notes/React/StateManagement.md

 ### this.setState() is asynchronous

-Effective, you're queuing up state changes.
+ You're queuing up state changes.
 React will batch them, figure out the result and efficiently make that change.